 3. Are they a loan provider or a payroll company?

 Don’t loop your employees into a payday loan company in disguise.
 If the service charges employees fees or interest—or require “tips” for using it—they don’t have your employees’ best interest in mind.
+Other providers may only charge a nominal fee or none at all but require your employees to receive their earnings on a pay card where they make money off the interchange fees.
 For minimum wage or part-time workers especially, even a small fee could add up to losing hours of pay.

 4. Are they transparent?